lizrice/katacoda-scenarios/scratch/step2.md

 ## Next step

-In the next step you'll give the shell process its own namespace for process IDs.
-Don't forget to quit out of the currently running shell.
+In the next step you'll modify the program so that it sets up the hostname for the container automatically.
+Before moving on, terminate the program.

 `exit`{{execute T1}}